 When the death of a child and sibling strikes a family it is one of the most heartbreaking experiences.
-In effect there are two main ways of loosing a loved one - either through long-term illness or sudden death.
+In effect there are two main ways of losing a loved one – either through long-term illness or sudden death.
 There is no easy way to let go of someone within your close family circle.

 A sudden death, be it through natural causes, accident or suicide, is hugely traumatic for any family.
 Likewise words cannot describe what it is like to stand by helplessly, watching and witnessing the suffering and pain of your seven year old sibling.
 The answer to ‘why’ never comes.

 The lives of everyone around this child are turned up-side-down.
 The family unit is divided and broken.
 The mother figure has no choice but to leave the comfort of the family home to be with her terminally-ill child in hospital while the father continues with normal daily tasks such as providing for his family.